PattyFlowers/PattyFlowers.github.io/docs/_drafts/2022-08-25-using-the-command-line-intermediate.markdown

 The format in which this permissions are written is as follows: Type of file + User permissions(read,write,execute or rwx) + Group permissions(read, write, execute or rwx) + Others permissions(read, write, execute or rwx).

 On the first line we see `dwrxrwxrwx`: the "d" means that the file is a directory.
-The first `wrx` after it would be the "User permissions", the fact that the three letters are pressent means that the "User" has the three permissions (read, write and execute) over that file in particular.
+The first `wrx` after it would be the "User permissions", the fact that the three letters are present means that the "User" has the three permissions (read, write and execute) over that file in particular.
 The same happens with the "Group" and the "Others" permissions, you can see that they are also there: `d` `rwx` `rwx` `rwx`

 Now, lets have a look at the second file, we can see: `-rw-rw-r--`.
-The first hyphon means that the file is not one of the main type files so it is not recognised.
+The first hyphen means that the file is not one of the main type files so it is not recognised.
 Then we have the "User" permissions `rw-`, here we see that the execute permission (x) is not there.
 The same happens for the "Group" class.
 For the "Others" class, the only permission we have is to read the file (r)

 ## How to change permissions